2022 in Bare Knuckle Fighting Championship: Results

-Bare Knuckle Fighting Championship 27: London
+BKFC 27 London: MVP vs. Platinum

-Bare Knuckle Fighting Championship 27: London was a bare-knuckle fighting event held by Bare Knuckle Fighting Championship on August 20, 2022, at Wembley Arena in London, England.
+BKFC 27 London: MVP vs. Platinum was a bare-knuckle fighting event held by Bare Knuckle Fighting Championship on August 20, 2022, at Wembley Arena in London, England.

 Background

-A middleweight bout between Bellator MMA turnt |UFC fighter Michael Page and former UFC fighter Mike Perry served as the event headliner.
+A middleweight bout between former Bellator MMA turned UFC fighter Michael Page and former UFC fighter Mike Perry served as the event headliner.
 This is the second time in BKFC history that a bout went to a sixth overtime round.

 The fight between Paige VanZant and Charisa Sigala was expected to serve as the co-main event.
 The fight was canceled few days ahead of the event and was subsequently rescheduled to take place at BKFC 31 on October 15.